keypom/keypom-docs/docs/Tutorials/Advanced/ticketing/drop.md

 ]
 ```

-Every method listed represents a function call and requires the following parameters:
+In reality, each method is not simply a string as shown above.
+The methods require the following parameters:

 - `receiverId`: The contract receiving the function call.
 - `methodName`: The function to be called on the receiver contract.